Academany/fabzero/program/basic/doc.md

 > **Learning by doing:** Record a 10 to 15 seconds video presenting yourself.
 Do you think it's easy?
 Let's see how many times you have to repeat the scene until you are satisfied.

 * Screen recording: Sometimes the best way to show something that you are doing in a computer is with a screen capture video (with or without voice over).
 A good screen recorder for GNU/Linux is [SimpleScreenRecorder](http://www.maartenbaert.be/simplescreenrecorder/).

 > **Learning by doing:** Record a 30 seconds video showing something you do on screen.

 * The legacy `.gif` format might seem useful to show short videos (2 to 5 seconds) like a led blinking, **but it is very inefficient in compressing the video**.
 It is actually recommended that you convert them to `.mp4`.
 There are a number of resources for downloading, manipulating or converting `.gif` files like [Giphy](http://giphy.com/), [Ezgif](http://ezgif.com/video-to-gif) and many more.

 ![ok gif](img/doc/ok.gif)

 * Downloading videos.
-Sometimes you will need to download videos from [youtube](youtube.com) or another source.
+Sometimes you will need to download videos from [YouTube](youtube.com) or another source.
 You can use the command line utility `youtube-dl` for that.
 Did you know that you can also download the just the audio or the video stream separately?
 Check out the `-F` and `-f` options.

-> **Learning by doing:** Download a video from youtube.
+> **Learning by doing:** Download a video from YouTube.
 Download the audio track from another video.

 * Experiment with adding titles and subtitles to your videos (in another language or for people with disabilities for example).
 Subtitles can be hardcoded or softcoded, find out the difference.
 You can create subtitles with YouTube Creator Studio.

 > **Learning by doing:** Add subtitles to the video you did before.

+TODO Kdenlive, HandBreak, Audacity
 ---
 [Back to Summary](../summary.md)